Bio (Hany Fahmy)

 School of Business

-Fahmy has taught economics, finance, statistics and mathematics at various academic institutions in Canada and other countries.
-He has taught and supervised student research in MBA and PhD programs.
-In addition to his academic appointments, Fahmy has more than 10 years experience in financial and economic consulting.
-He has performed various market studies, feasibility studies, cost-benefit analysis and project appraisals for both private and public sector clients.
+Fahmy has taught economics, finance, statistics and mathematics at various academic institutions in Canada and in other countries.
+He has taught and supervised student research at various MBA and PhD programs.
+In addition to his academic appointments, Fahmy previously worked as a senior economist at Makary Consulting and at the American Chamber of Commerce.

-Fahmy holds a Ph.D. in Economics from Concordia University (2012), a masters degree in Economics from the American University, and an undergraduate degree in mathematics from University of Toronto.
-He also holds a Bachelor of Business Administration and Foreign Trade.
-He was awarded the Balvir Singh Award for academic excellence on the basis of an outstanding GPA of 4.02 in the PhD program from Concordia University in 2011.
+Fahmy holds a Ph.D. in Economics from Concordia University (2012), a Master’s degree in Economics from the American University (2006), and an undergraduate degree in Mathematics from University of Toronto.
+He was awarded the Balvir Singh Award for academic excellence on the basis of an outstanding GPA of 4.02 in the Ph.D. program from Concordia University in 2011.